csh970605/csh970605.github.io/_posts/2024-05-22-Static_Estimate.md

 Where $k$ is time index.
 <br>

-Since measurements are measured independently, the measurement noises are independent or uncorrelated to time.<br>
+Since measurements are taken independently, the measurement noises are independent and uncorrelated over time.<br>

 The combination of measurement vectors that collect all random measurement vectors from $k=0$ to $k$ is expressed as follows: